Avoiding Amazon Scammers: 13 Tips

 Start with Seller Ratings

-People who deal with the seller often want to share their experiences, especially if the experience is very positive or very negative.
-This is why you should look at seller reviews before purchasing a product.
-“If he has had a positive result of less than 30% in the last 90 days, find another one,” said Josh Kreutzer, CEO of Channel Bakers, Amazon’s first advertising agency.
+People who have dealt with a salesperson often want to share their experiences, especially if the experience is very positive or very negative.
+This is why you should look at seller reviews before purchasing an item.
+“If he has tested less than 30% in the last 90 days, find another one,” says Josh Kreutzer, CEO of Channel Bakers, the first ad agency to target Amazon.

 Pay attention to the product page

-“Trademark name-nonsense is a typical feature of large Chinese trading companies,” said Rachel Johnson Greer, founder and chief consultant at Cascadia Seller Solutions, an e-commerce marketing agency focused on brand growth through the Amazon channel.
+"Brand name nonsense is a typical trait of large Chinese trading companies," says Rachel Johnson Greer, founder and chief consultant at Cascadia Seller Solutions, an e-commerce marketing agency focused on brand growth through the Amazon channel.